top of page

 Electrical motors use electrical energy to create mechanical rotational.
 The attracting and repelling forces of magnets and electromagnets inside the motor cause it to spin.

-most popular types of motors is the induction motor.
+There is a very wide variety of electric motors, that cover many different needs.
+One of the most popular types of motors is the induction motor.
 Induction motors use the property of induction of current to create a rotational movement.

 There are different approaches to get an induction motor to start turning.